dasrecht/deye-firmware/README.md

 If you brick your device that's your problem. ;)

-Installed on a Deye SUN600G3-EU-230 and it worked fine.
+Installed on a Deye SUN600G3-EU-230 and it worked fine (5406 in the filename).

 My feeling is that the firmware files and IP info can be released out into the wild as it's not hidden and the fact that there is specifically no HTTPS connection used would suggest that the manufacturer does not care about securing those files.